quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### Option 2: Create a project

-Second option is to create a fresh project and port it to it bit by bit.
-We see this option as a worst case scenario (where you encounter problems with Vue 3 and Vue Router v4 rather than with Quasar itself) and we wrote about it for the completeness of this guide.
+Second option is to create a fresh project and port to it bit by bit.
+We see this option as a worst case scenario (where you encounter problems with Vue 3 and Vue Router v4 rather than with Quasar itself) and we only mention it for the completeness of this guide.

-You can generate a new Quasar v2 project like below and then you can port your app bit by bit to it.
+You can generate a new Quasar v2 project as shown below and then you can port your app to it.

 ```bash
 $ quasar create <folder_name> --branch next